Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 #### Identify.postInsert

 This method post-inserts a value or values to a user property, if it doesn't exist in the user property yet.
 Post-insert means inserting the value at the end of a given list.
-If the user property doesn't have a value set yet, it will be initialized to an empty list before the new values are post-inserted.
-If the user property has an existing value, it will be no operation.
+If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are post-inserted.
+If the user property has an existing value, it's a no operation.

 ```ts
 import { Identify, identify } from '@amplitude/analytics-node';